strongloop/zone/README.md

 });
 ```

-Note that in the above example, the `global.setTimeOut` function actually
+In the above example, the `global.setTimeOut` function actually
 returns the gate created, because it's really a constructor.

 TODO: do we need to do something about that?

-# API reference
+## API reference

 ### `zone`